MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 3. Click **Add…**
 4. Select **Teradata** in the list view and then click **Finish**.
 The ODBC Driver Setup for Teradata Database dialog appears.
 5. In the **Name** field, type **TDDSN**.
-6. In the **Teradata Server Info** field, enter the fully-qualified domain name or IP address of the Teradata server.
+6. In the **Teradata Server Info** field, enter the fully qualified domain name or IP address of the Teradata server.
 7. Click **OK** to complete the DSN.
 8. Click **OK** to close the ODBC Data Source Administrator.